 Afterwards we went next door to the art and craft section.
 I have never seen such an extensive amount of materials that could be used for arts and crafts.
 It was epic.
 My husband loved it just as much as our toddler.

 Best of all there, were no hidden costs for getting involved in the activities.
 Quite often, museums have extras for those kind of class activities.
 I really hope we come across something like this elsewhere on our trips.
 It is definitely one of the most amazing things to do with toddlers in Portland or on any Oregon Coast road trip.

 The Japanese Gardens – Outdoor Activities Portland

 The Japanese Gardens is a popular Portland attraction in Washington Park.
 Based on a hill, with views of Mt Hood, it’s a tranquil escape from the busy city.
 A peaceful temple, a mini waterfall and beautiful vegetation are some of the highlights.

-Hiking in Forest Park, Portland, Oregon with Kids
+Hiking in Forest Park in Portland with Kids

 Taking a walk through Forest Park will give you the feeling of walking in the Amazon, making it the perfect urban escape if you are looking to get away from the bustle of Portland.